chaosun-ai/blog/_posts/2021-09-06-Bring-Your-Own-Custom-ML-Models-with-Amazon-SageMaker.md

 author: Chao Sun
 description: "AWS introduction to use docker in SageMaker."
 ---
-How to bring your own model to AWS SageMaker?
-AWS give a brief in the following video.
+## How to bring your own model to AWS SageMaker?

-<iframe width="560" height="315" src="https://www.youtube.com/watch?v=YQyid2uLOvI&ab_channel=AmazonWebServices" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+AWS give a brief [this video](https://www.youtube.com/watch?v=YQyid2uLOvI&ab_channel=AmazonWebServices).

+## There is a hands-on guide to docker in [this link](https://towardsdatascience.com/hands-on-guide-to-docker-for-data-science-d5d1f6f4a326)